The topic of high cholesterol is close to my heart. It’s something that I’ve been struggling with it all my life.

 - 30% lower risk of dying from colon cancer

 Now, that same article also states that people who don’t have high cholesterol should avoid taking statins for cancer prevention.
-But it says that it can help lower the risk of heart attacks and strokes.
+But it says that it can help lower the risk of cardiovascular diseases.

 Can I lower cholesterol naturally?

-To avoid heart attack or stroke, research has shown that lowering LDL levels below 100 is good but the magic number according to the Journal of American Medical Association (or JAMA) is 81.
+Research has shown that lowering LDL levels below 100 is good is essential to avoid cardiac arrest.
+But the magic number, according to the Journal of American Medical Association (or JAMA) is 81.

 Changing your diet

 The two cornerstones of lowering cholesterol include changing your diet and exercise.
-But exercise alone will not be effective.
+But exercise alone will not be sufficient.